artcogsys/CMS/README.md

 * The SequentialIterator can be used to process a subset of different trials in each epoch.
 The reset_state at the onset of each epoch ensures proper resetting.
 This requires n_batches to be set to the (fixed) number of time points of which each trial consists.
-This is simplified by a call to TrialIterator.
 Also requires that the data is organised as a concatenation of trials.

 ## TO DO